data-miner00/notes/content/javascript/logging-with-console.md

 ## Styling

 Here is a pro tip for the `console.log` fanatics.
 The logging in the browser (not Node.js) can be enhanced with different CSS stylings to make the log looks much better than the default one.
-To do that, add `%c` with a whitespace followed by the content to log, followed by **a string of** CSS related styles, seperated by semicolons between the styles.
+To do that, add `%c` with a whitespace followed by the content to log, followed by **a string of** CSS related styles, separated by semicolons between the styles.

 ```js
 console.log(